Adolescence, the period between childhood and adulthood, is often a difficult time, for parents and their children.

 These rules may help minimise the inevitable stresses that occur as teenagers assert themselves.

-Extreme mood swings are quite normal at this age, partly due to hormonal changes but also in response to the anxieties so common during this time of life.
+Mood swings are quite common at this age, partly due to hormonal changes but also in response to the worries so common during this time of life.

 By late adolescence most teenagers feel much more comfortable spending time with their parents.
 If you've treated them fairly and consistently, and given them room to grow, they will leave adolescence and enter adulthood with family ties intact.